-And while it might be idealistic to think the world can be changed over dinner, we think it’s at least a good place to start.
-And Jennifer has been so eager to create salon dinners for the past decade, we realized we couldn’t stop her.
-Here’s why:
+And while it might be idealistic to think the world can be changed over a meal, we think it’s at least a good place to start.
+And given her decades in the food world, Jennifer has been eager to create salon dinners for a long time, particularly because of their origin:

 In 18th Century France, women were not considered to be worth the expense of an education.
 In retaliation, wealthy urban women created the salon movement as a personally-curated “university,” where they gathered poets, scientists, musicians and other specialists to discuss ideas in an atmosphere of conviviality.
-Before them, in 16th Century Venice, in the world of the Geisha, and so many other cultures, women have had to go to extreme measures to be educated and have a place to voice their thoughts.
+Like their French sisters, the 16th Century Venetian courtesans, the Geisha of Japan, and in too many other cultures, women have had to go to extreme measures to be educated and have a place to voice their thoughts.
 Often this has come at the price of their bodies and their freedom.

 In tribute to the women of history who have recognized that gathering the best minds together for discussion and action is the true engine of change, we are continuing this tradition with the Concordia Salon Dinners.
 In so doing, we will also honor the aesthetics of fine wine and food, because we believe it’s all important.
 Aesthetics and art matter.

 We believe that breaking bread can lead to breakthrough ideas.
 By creating a congenial atmosphere where barriers come down and there is room for real dialogue, we are seeking not only real solutions, but also real plans of action to fund and ignite empowerment in the areas of the world where it is needed most.